cjs-error/extend/README.md

 throw CustomError('message' /* optional constructorOpt */)
 throw OpenError('ENOENT: no such file or directory, open ./non-existant/'). with('ENOENT', -2, './non-existant/')

+// With a custom constructor
+function MyError(message) {
+    return Error.call(this, message, MyError);
+}

+Error.extend(MyError);

+throw MyError('message');
 ```

 ## constructorOpt
 Example: `Error.call(error, message, constructorOpt)`

-The constructorOpt is an optional argument that may be passed to `Error.captureStackTrace`.
-The constructorOpt might be needed if subclassing _extended error constructor_ by means other than `extend`.
+The constructorOpt is an optional argument that may be passed to `Error.captureStackTrace` which might be needed if subclassing _extended error constructor_ by means other than `extend`.
 If you wish to learn more then read about the [constructorOpt from the v8 wiki ](https://github.com/v8/v8/wiki/Stack%20Trace%20API#stack-trace-collection-for-custom-exceptions)

 Note: _extended error constructor_ is the constructor returned from `require('@cjs-error/extend')` or `Error.extend`